syncfusion-content/uwp-docs/uwp/SfCellGrid/Interactive-Features.md

 {% endhighlight %}
 {% endtabs %}

-### Reset Tooltip template
+### Reset tooltip template

-`ResetTooltipTemplate` method is used to reset or remove the custom tooltip template defined in SfCellGrid.
+The `ResetTooltipTemplate` method is used to reset or remove the defined custom tooltip template from the SfCellGrid.

 {% tabs %}
 {% highlight c# %}